inoxio/ansible-role-proxmox-vms/README.md

 api_user, api_password, api_host: these are needed to log into the Proxmox server.

 * File: defaults/main.yml
-    * `Defaults`: these variables are the standard configuration for a VM.
+    * `Defaults`: These variables are the standard configuration for a VM.
         * `cpu`: Specify emulated CPU type. 'host' uses the same CPU type as the host system.
             * Default: `host`
         * `net`: A hash/dictionary of network interfaces for the VM. net='{"key":"value", "key":"value"}'.